Rockies vs. Padres Player Props Betting Odds

-Bookmakers have listed player props for Juan Soto, Ryan McMahon and others when the San Diego Padres visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.
+Those looking to place a player prop wager can find odds on Juan Soto, Ryan McMahon and others in the San Diego Padres-Colorado Rockies matchup at Coors Field on Wednesday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!